home-assistant/developers.home-assistant/docs/dev_101_services.md

 ```

 :::info
-The name and description of the services are set in our [translations](/docs/internationalization/core#services) and not in the service description.
-Each service and service field must have a matching translation defined.
+The name and description of the service actions are set in our [translations](/docs/internationalization/core#services) and not in the service action description.
+Each service action and service action field must have a matching translation defined.
 :::

-### Filtering service fields
+### Filtering service action fields

-In some cases, entities from a service's domain may not support all service fields.
-By
+In some cases, entities from a action's domain may not support all service action fields.
-providing a `filter` for the field description, the field will only be shown if at least
+By providing a `filter` for the field description, the field will only be shown if at
-one selected entity supports the field according to the configured filter.
+least one selected entity supports the field according to the configured filter.

 A filter must specify either `supported_features` or `attribute`, combing both is not
 supported.